ninglab/M2/README.md

 # The PPT model for Basket Recommendation
 The implementation of the paper:

-METHOD: Mixed Models with Preferences and Transitions for Next-Basket Recommendation
+M^2: Mixed Models with Preferences, Popularities and Transitions for Next-Basket Recommendation

 Arxiv: https://arxiv.org/abs/2004.01646